|OCI Session||Start Date||End Date|

 On occasion, students may request an extension beyond the dates given.
 Each request should be considered on a case-by-case basis, and accommodated if possible.
-Please feel free to reach out to Susan Campbell, Associate Director for Employer Relations, to discuss any questions or concerns related to the offer deadline policy.
+Please feel free to reach out to Rebecca Cassidy, Associate Director for Employer Relations, to discuss any questions or concerns related to the offer deadline policy.

 Consequences to Students Reneging on Offers